awsdocs/amazon-mq-developer-guide/doc_source/connecting-to-amazon-mq.md

 consumerConnection.start();
 ```

-However, in more realistic scenarios with multiple producers and consumers, it can be costly and inefficient to create a large number of connections for multiple producers or consumers\.
-In these scenarios, you should group multiple producer or consumer requests using the [http://activemq.apache.org/maven/apidocs/org/apache/activemq/jms/pool/PooledConnectionFactory.html](http://activemq.apache.org/maven/apidocs/org/apache/activemq/jms/pool/PooledConnectionFactory.html) class for better throughput\.
+However, in more realistic scenarios with multiple producers and consumers, it can be costly and inefficient to create a large number of connections for multiple producers\.
+In these scenarios, you should group multiple producer requests using the [http://activemq.apache.org/maven/apidocs/org/apache/activemq/jms/pool/PooledConnectionFactory.html](http://activemq.apache.org/maven/apidocs/org/apache/activemq/jms/pool/PooledConnectionFactory.html) class\.
 For example:

+**Note**
+Message consumers should *never* use the `PooledConnectionFactory` class\.

 ```
 // Create a connection factory.